rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/local-communication-broker.md

 network.

-**Rapyuta IO Local Communication Broker** is a communication package, which is a public package that is available to all users out of the box.
+**Rapyuta IO Local Communication Broker** is a communication package, which is a public package.
-You cannot delete or modify communication packages, and they are available to each user.
+You cannot delete or modify communication packages, and they are available to all users.

 You can optionally specify a ***network interface*** (i.e., an IP address) parameter while deploying a local communication broker public package.